kensnyder/sql-love/README.md

 query.whereBetween('price', [null, 200]); // price < 200
 query.whereBetween('price', [null, null]); // clause is ignored

-// The following demonstrate ways to use IN and NOT IN query.where('status', 'IN', ['pending', 'approved']);
+// Using IN and NOT IN
+query.where('status', 'IN', ['pending', 'approved']);
 query.where('status', ['pending', 'approved']);
 query.where('status', '=', ['pending', 'approved']);